CondeNast/recipe_plugin/README.markdown

 To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other editor toolbar buttons at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and then click the "Add Recipe" button.
 This will save your recipe, and insert it into your blog post.

-The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
-If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).
+The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions.](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf)

 Frequently Asked Questions
 --------------------------

+### What happened to the Save Recipe button that was on my recipes?

+The save recipe button, recipe box and shopping list are no longer available in the plugin, however, the plugin will continue to display your recipes.

 ### How do I edit a recipe with the ZipList Recipe Plugin?